San Juan, Philippines: What to pack, what to wear, and when to go [2023]

 Airlines charge excessive penalties for overweight luggage.
 Avoid surcharges with this

-A plug adapter that supports outlet types A, B and C. It's important that you choose the right type.
-The majority of adapters for sale now are just plugs and expect your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types A, B and C. Be careful to get the necessary kind.
+The vast majority of adapters currently sold are simply plug changers and require your devices to change the voltage themselves.
 If yours can't do that they could burn up.
-This one is sufficent for most countries.
+This one should be appropriate for most areas.

 About your travel guide